EdwardMansour/Flask-Inventory-Template/README.md

 To deploy the app on your Docker machine, navigate to the project directory open your terminal and run:

+**Note:** Be careful if there is any container running on the same port.

 ```ssh
 docker compose up --build -d
 ```